 Python

 Python is a scripting and general purpose programming language with a rich ecosystem of computational libraries.
-On HYAK it's mostly associated with Pytorch, Tensorflow, and other machine learning libraries but there are wider uses.
+On Hyak it's mostly associated with Pytorch, Tensorflow, and other machine learning libraries but there are wider uses.

-Since HYAK is a shared platform and you do not have root or administrative access, you will need to control your environment and install packages in a deliberate way.
+Since Hyak is a shared platform and you do not have root or administrative access, you will need to control your environment and install packages in a deliberate way.
 We offer either virtual environments through miniconda3 or using containers (e.g., Apptainer, Docker).

 Miniconda3#